MicrosoftDocs/defender-docs/articles/defender-for-cloud/remediate-security-baseline.md

 ---
-title: Remediate security baseline recommendations powered by MDVM
+title: Remediate security baseline recommendations from Defender Vulnerability Management in Microsoft Defender for Cloud
-description: Learn how to secure your servers with security baselines in Microsoft Defender for Cloud powered by Microsoft Defender Vulnerability Management. ms.topic: how-to ms.author: dacurwin
+description: Learn how to assess machines with Defender Vulnerability Management security baselines in Microsoft Defender for Cloud. ms.topic: how-to ms.author: dacurwin
 author: dcurwin
 ms.date: 05/26/2024
-# customer intent: As a user, I want to learn how to secure my servers with security baselines in Microsoft Defender for Cloud powered by Microsoft Defender Vulnerability Management.
+# customer intent: As a security admin in Defender for Cloud, I want to remediate recommendations issued by Defender Vulnerability Management security baselines assessment.
 ---

 # Remediate security baseline assessment recommendations

-Microsoft Defender for Cloud integrates natively with Microsoft Defender for Endpoint and Microsoft Vulnerability Management to provide machines with vulnerability protection, and endpoint detection and response (EDR) capabilities.
+Microsoft Defender for Cloud integrates natively with Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management to provide machines with vulnerability protection, and endpoint detection and response (EDR) capabilities.

 As part of that integration, [security baselines assessment](/defender-vulnerability-management/tvm-security-baselines) is provided by Defender Vulnerability Management.

-Security baseline assessment uses customised security baseline profiles.
+Security baselines assessment uses customised security baseline profiles.
 Profiles are basically a template that consists of device configuration settings, and benchmarks against which to compare them.

 This article describes how to remediate recommendations made by Defender Vulnerability Management baseline assessments.